Home > Technology

 Premium

-Premium GPS watches are going to run you $800 or more.
+Premium GPS watches range from $600 to $1,200.
 This is the category where you’re really going to start seeing some impressive features, like 40-day battery life, AI coaching that actually works, and GPS that gets you from point A to point B with minimal confusion and maximal accuracy.
+It’s also where you’ll see field-proven materials like Titanium make their debut to increase durability and justify the hit your bank account will take in buying one of these beauties.

 At this price, the faults in a watch aren’t glaring and become more of a personal preference — they can all do some pretty incredible things.
 To give an example, the Suunto Vertical ($839), which we named the best watch for the backcountry, has outrageous battery life, keeping you on the map longer and further than any other watch in the category.